infracost/docs/docs/infracost_cloud/guardrails.md

   <img src={useBaseUrl("img/infracost-cloud/guardrails/actions.png")} alt="Blocking pull requests" />

 2. If you are using the GitHub App integration, in your GitHub repository, go to Settings > Branches > and tick the "Require status checks to pass before merging" option under Protect matching branches.
-Otherwise ensure that your CI/CD pipeline is blocking pull requests that fail the CI/CD pipeline as `infracost comment` command will `exit 1` when a guardrail triggers.
+GitLab users should follow [this doc](https://docs.gitlab.com/ee/user/project/merge_requests/status_checks.html#block-merges-of-merge-requests-unless-all-status-checks-have-passed) to setup a similar configuration.

   <img src={useBaseUrl("img/infracost-cloud/guardrails/github-require-status-pass.png")} alt="Configure GitHub to require status checks to pass before pull requests can be merged" />